tutss/tutss.github.io/content/pages/about.md

 ---

-A young computer student at the University of
+A young computer science student at University of
 São Paulo.
 Passionate about computing, reading, financial markets, design and entrepreneurship.